Questions and answers about the Corona virus

 What do you really mean by public gatherings?

 A general gathering is clearly defined by law, and refers to, for example, a demonstration, lecture, gathering for religious practice, a theater, concert or a cinema performance.
 In order for a meeting to be regarded as public, it must be arranged for the public or that the public has access to it.

-Meetings or conferences with more than 8 persons after November 24th, is that allowed?
+Meetings or conferences with more than 8 persons, is that allowed?